 Get to the Bottom of Your Allergic Reactions!

 Learn more about skin testing for allergies from board-certified Allergist Dr. Reena Mehta in New Orleans, LA.
-Read an overview of the skin prick test, intradermal skin test, and the skin patch test.
-Schedule a skin test today!
+Learn what to expect when you get a skin prick test, intradermal skin test, or the skin patch test.
+Schedule an allergy skin test today!

 “Dr Mehta is a very knowledgeable and caring allergist.
 She was able to immediately diagnose and treat my toddler’s severe allergic reaction.
 She has excellent bed side manners.
 Her office is pleasant, staff is courteous and nice.
 Parking is convenient.
 I am very comfortable about leaving my son’s health in her hands.“